LorraineGoveas/Spill/CSC648-848 Section 01 Spring 2018 Milestone1 Team 06.md

 - **Who**:
     - City Employee
 - **Process**:
-    - Galadriel, a municipal employee, opens the website and sees all of the issues that have been reported in her city.
-She leaves a comment on one report to ask a question about the issue.
-She sees another issue that has already been dealt with, and marks it as resolved.
+    - Galadriel, a municipal employee, has just been told that cleanup has finished on the banks of a local river.
+She searches for that river and sees a variety of posts regarding trash on the banks.
+She marks them as resolved.

 ------